ReguiguiMohamed/ISTQB-TESTING_DataGovTN_Automation/docs/docker-setup.md

 - The Chrome and Edge nodes require more memory (shm_size: 2gb)
 - If you run into memory issues, reduce the number of concurrent sessions
 - Adjust the NODE_MAX_INSTANCES and NODE_MAX_SESSION values in docker-compose.yml as needed

-### Browser-specific considerations
-- For Safari testing, you must use local execution on macOS
-- Safari requires specific permissions and configurations on macOS
-- Safari cannot be containerized like Chrome, Firefox, and Edge browsers